KYLE@AMINORVARIANT.COM / LinkedIn

 ME

-I grew up immersed in youth culture—punk rock, art, and skateboarding shaped how I saw the world.
-After high school, I moved to San Francisco in 1997, just before the second wave of the internet hit.
+I grew up immersed in youth culture.
+Punk rock, art, and skateboarding shaped how I saw the world and gave me my first education in the power of visual communication.
+After high school, I moved to San Francisco, just before the second wave of the internet hit the world.
 I was living with a pro skater, and together we were hired as “Cool Consultants” at a startup.
 I’d always been drawing, taking photos, and assembling visual ideas, but this was my first real introduction to graphic design.
 I was already obsessed with skate logos, rave flyers, record sleeves, and magazines.
 Now I was fully hooked.

-I studied at the California College of Arts & Crafts, where I was lucky to learn in an environment that prioritized concept and process over trendy tools.
+I studied at the California College of Arts & Crafts, where I was lucky to learn in an environment that prioritized concept and process over trends & tools.
 Long before “design thinking” became a buzzword, they were teaching it.

 I’m fairly obsessed with gardening as well as surfing and the ocean.